 How do you find a good Realtor?
 Hopefully, you’ll connect with me so we can see if we would be a good fit.
 Remember, not all Realtors are right for all people.

 You need to find someone who is not only great at his or her job but someone you like and trust us you’re putting a big piece of your financial future in their hands.
 Ask friends and family for referrals.
 Contact those Realtors and set up initial phone screenings with them.

 Notice how quickly each Realtor responds to your initial phone call or email.
 The Realtor should get back to you within 24 hours; if not, that’s a bad sign.
 This business moves fast, and deals can fall apart if your Realtor doesn’t respond quickly on your behalf to showing requests, offers, inspection negotiations, etc.

 Initial Phone Screening

 During the initial phone screening, find out if the Realtor knows your neighborhood and if they’ve ever helped a client buy or sell property in your area.
 Ask about their experience.
 If your gut reaction says this person might be a good fit, ask them to do a CMA on your home and set up a time to meet with them in person.
 Be prepared for the Realtor to ask questions about your home, how much you owe on your mortgage, and if any repairs are needed as they need this information to do an accurate CMA.

 Meet in Person and Review the CMA

 When you meet with the Realtor in person, ask them our important questions to ask BEFORE hiring a Realtor.

 Go over the CMA, if he or she has one to show you.
 You will know what is that about, by reading ‘How to Use a CMA Comparative Market Analysis’.
-Ask them not only what they think your home is worth, but what the average days on the market is in your area, which is the number of days from when the house goes on the market until you have an accepted contract.
+Ask them not only what they think your home is worth, but what the average days on the market are in your area, which is the number of days from when the house goes on the market until you have an accepted contract.
 If the Realtor doesn’t know this, move on.